Voice actors: this way for artistes' exit

 Questions I've read about voice actors as 'artistes'

-"What does it mean to be a voice actor?
-How is it different from being a stage or film actor?
+"What is the job of a voice actor?
+How is it different from being a stage or film actor?"

-Answer: it's more than that, it's completely different (apart from dubbing and audio books): we're simply not artistes.
+Answer: it's more than special, it's completely different (apart from dubbing and audiobooks): we're simply not artistes.

 To be a voice actor is to be a service provider.
-In other words, serving a client by giving our time and adding value through our expertise, sensitivity, talent etc. in exchange for remuneration, thereby participating in a commercial creative chain, just like creative people, producers, sound engineers, editors - nothing more, nothing less.
+It means serving a client by giving our time and bringing added value from our expertise, sensitivity, talent etc. in exchange for remuneration, thus participating in a commercial creative chain, just like the creatives, producers, sound engineers, editors - no more, no less.

 "Doesn't it take talent to bring a script to life, whether it's a TV commercial or an internal factory safety video?"